 What is the difference between a fashion sketch and a fashion illustration?
-As part of the society working and creating in the fashion industry you will encounter both terms quite often and it is likely to get confused which one is which.
+As part of the society working and creating in the fashion industry, you will encounter both terms quite often and it is likely to get confused about which one is which.
 Let’s talk about how to differentiate them!

 Every fashion designer draws fashion sketches.
 They don’t necessarily make fashion illustrations as well.

 Don’t confuse the fashion sketch with the flat technical drawing.
-Fashion sketches serve as a base/ guidelines for the Flats.
+Fashion sketches serve as base/ guidelines for the Flats.
 The classical flat is digitally drawn (usually in Adobe Illustrator).
-In general flats is what says that you are a designer who is familiar with the business – they might incorporate fabric swatches, color swatches, close-ups of the logos…..The purpose here is to communicate the design idea precisely.
+In general, flats are what says that you are a designer who is familiar with the business – they might incorporate fabric swatches, color swatches, close-ups of the logos…..The purpose here is to communicate the design idea precisely.
 How do they look?
-Usually just clean black outlines with minimal shading.
+Usually, just clean black outlines with minimal shading.
 There is no figure.
 Nothing interesting going on.
 Technical drawings show the clothes as if they were laid flat on a table.
 You can read more about flats in this article.